Eykenis/Homogeneous/README.md

-Homogeneous is currently a ray-casting based voxel renderer written by C++ and CUDA.
-It is not yet usable.
+Homogeneous is currently a ray-casting based voxel renderer written by C++ with OpenGL.

 # Install
 Support Platform: Windows